dexie/dexie-website/cloud/docs/cli.md

 The files dexie-cloud.json and dexie-cloud.key has to be in the current or a parent directory.

 * Without arguments: list all white-listed origins.
-* With arguments: add origins so white list.
+* With arguments: add origins to whitelist.
 * With flag [--delete] deletes the origins instead of adding them.

+#### Electron apps

+Electron apps are whitelisted as "app:<Application Name>", where "Application Name" will be included in OTP email messages.

 #### Samples
 ```